What Does It Take To Be An Ophthalmic Technician?

 Pathways To Become An Ophthalmic Technician

 There are several different pathways to becoming an Ophthalmic Technician.
-A high school diploma or GED is required, but many employers look for education, training, and certifications as well.
+A high school diploma or GED is required, but many employers look for a mix of education, training, and certifications as well.
 Below are some of the ways that you can get experience and become an Ophthalmic Technician or Certified Ophthalmic Technician:

 Associations and Certifications